6r17/madtypes/README.md

     description = "Some description"
 ```

-Now when we use `schema` on `SomeDescription` to generate the json-schema, it will use include the description attribute
+Now when we use `schema` on `SomeDescription` to generate the json-schema, it will include the description attribute

 ```python
 class DescriptedString(str, metaclass=Annotation):